 Our immune system is designed to fight harmful substances like bacteria and viruses, but in allergic rhinitis, it over-reacts to harmless substances -- like various molds, pollen, and pet dander -- and promptly reacts.
 This reaction, which may feel more like an "attack", is called an allergic reaction.

-Seasonal allergic rhinitis is caused by an allergic reaction to pollens and spores (depending on the season and area) as they are carried on the wind.
+Seasonal allergic rhinitis is caused by an allergic reaction to pollen and spores (depending on the season and area) as they are carried on the wind.

 Sources include: